moreh-dev/moreh-2024docs/Supported_Documents/ap/index.md

 ```

 As a result, when training large models, users can easily obtain optimal parameters and environment variable combinations for parallelization techniques such as Data Parallelism or Pipeline Parallelism.

-Users can focus on the goal of model training rather than the time-consuming procedure of configuring parallelization settings.